 The Ideal Pillow Height for Combination Sleepers

-We can’t forget people who can sleep in any position and flip between the side, back and stomach sleeping positions.
+We can’t forget about people who can sleep in any position and flip between the side, back and stomach sleeping during the night.
 If you always find yourself having to throw away a pillow when you change your sleeping position and get it back when you toss back to your previous position, you may be in this category.

 Determining the right pillow height for these sleepers is a little confusing and also depends on the individual.
 This is true to combo sleepers who may have a dominant sleeping position.

 If you start shopping for a pillow, choose a pillow height based on your dominant sleeping position.
 Otherwise, you can follow these tips when shopping for a comfortable pillow set that works well for all sleep positions:

 1. Adjustable Pillow

 The right pillow should conform to various sleep positions.
 Since you can’t buy different pillows for all sleeping positions, it is best if the headrest can be adjusted to fit the sleeping user’s unique shapes and curves.
 It should mold to one’s shape and alleviate any pressure point making it easy for users to sleep in any position without restrictions.

 You don’t need to spend your nights on a pillow that retains heat, making you sweat all night long.
 This is especially for people who sleep on their belly, finding a breathable pillow will help you sleep comfortably without worrying about heat.
 A breathable pillow should have air space within it that helps in cooling and drying the pillow even if you live in a warm area.